atlarge-research/opendc/opendc-compute/opendc-compute-telemetry/src/main/kotlin/org/opendc/compute/telemetry/export/parquet/README.md

 ### Summary
-Added output configuration, that can be defined in the scenario `.json` file, that allows to select which columns are to be included in the raw oputput files `host.parquet`, `server.parquet` and `service.parquet`.
+Added output configuration, that can be defined in the scenario `.json` file, that allows to select which columns are to be included in the raw oputput files `host.parquet`, `task.parquet` and `service.parquet`.

 ### Columns
-The 'default' columns are defined in `DfltHostExportcolumns`, `DfltServerExportColumns` and `DfltServiceExportColumns`.
+The 'default' columns are defined in `DfltHostExportcolumns`, `DfltTaskExportColumns` and `DfltServiceExportColumns`.
 Any number of additional columns can be definied anywhere (`ExportColumn<Exportable>`) and it is going to be deserializable as long as it is loaded by the jvm.

 ### Deserialization
 Each `ExportColumn` has a `Regex`, used for deserialization.
 If no custom regex is provided, the default one is used.
 The default regex matches the column name in case-insensitive manner, either with `_` as in the name or with ` ` (blank space).